 The recycling of EAF officers-especially but not exclusively retirees-through various civilian posts is common (discussed in Chapter 4).
-Among Nasr's board members in 2016 was Major General Ayman Salem, who had spent the previous fifteen years as head of the Egyptian Company for Retail Trade, a subsidiary of the Holding Company for Food Industries that failed to make a profit until 2014-2015.
-Salem was replaced in February 2016-along with the heads of twenty-seven other subsidiaries of the holding company-for "failing to reduce losses," but he was immediately made head of the famous Omar Effendi retail company, in addition to joining Nasr.
-And when the minister of trade and industry formed the Higher Council for Logistics and Shipping to facilitate trade through public-private partnerships in December 2017, he brought on five former EAF officers, including the new head of Nasr, Major General Fathi Jibreel.
+Among Nasr's board members in 2016 was Major General Ayman Salem, who had spent the previous fifteen years as head of the Egyptian Company for Retail Trade, a subsidiary of the Holding Company for Food Industries that failed to make a profit until 2014-2015.252 Salem was replaced in February 2016-along with the heads of twenty-seven other subsidiaries of the holding company for "failing to reduce losses," but he was immediately made head of the famous Omar Effendi retail company, in addition to joining Nasr.253 And when the minister of trade and industry formed the Higher Council for Logistics and Shipping to facilitate trade through report on the performance of Nasr Export and Import Company in March 2015 boasted that it had achieved "an enormous surge in turnover exceeding EP1 billion," but Jibreel, who took over as head in December 2016, admitted frankly that the company was "not in its best shape."255 The company had previously done well when it won public sector contracts "by direct order," he acknowledged, "but now we and the private sector compete equally for tenders, and regrettably we don't have the same flexibility as the private sector in taking action and pricing and so the competition is not fair."256

+A consequence of this veritable game of musical chairs of EAF retirees has been to obscure serial poor performance. public-private partnerships in December 2017, he brought on five former EAF officers, including the new head of Nasr, Major General Fathi Jibreel.254

 A consequence of this veritable game of musical chairs of EAF retirees has been to obscure serial poor performance.
+A glowing